Associate Chair & Associate Professor of Nursing

 Ph.D., Nursing, University of Illinois, Chicago

 M.S., Nursing, University of Illinois College of Nursing at Peoria

 BSN, Saint Francis Medical Center College of Nursing

-Dr. Peggy Flannigan is coordinator for the graduate nursing programs and the Accelerated BSN program, teaches Legal Issues in Nursing to graduate students, and guides graduate student research.
-At the undergraduate level, she teaches medical surgical and leadership practicum courses for students in their senior year.
+Dr. Peggy Flannigan teaches Legal Issues in Nursing and Nursing Research Seminar to graduate students.
+She also guides graduate student research.
+At the undergraduate level, she has taught both medical surgical and leadership theory and practicum courses for students in their senior year.

 Dr. Flannigan’s personal research interests include return-to-play decisions following concussion in the athlete, decision-making capacity and surrogate decision-making in the older population.